wo African-American teens have come forward saying that they have been victims of hair discrimination and denied employment at Six Flags Over Texas?

 “The factor that bothers me is that they don’t give them the option to place it up … they simply say reduce it,” Washington stated.

 “African-Americans take pride in our hair and are obsessed with our hair, particularly being capable of developing our hair out.
-Because now not absolutely everyone has the same hair.
-Your hair will by no means appear as mine and mine will never appear to be yours.
-Both this younger man and my son’s hair is neat and groomed.
+Because now, not absolutely everyone has the same hair.
+Your hair will not appear as mine, and mine will never appear to be yours.
+This younger man’s and my son’s hair is neat and groomed.
 What’s the real difficulty?” the mom inquired.

-Sharon Parker, a Six Flags spokeswoman, claims that the enterprise’s coverage applies to all 30,000 employees nationwide.
+Sharon Parker, a Six Flags spokeswoman, claims the enterprise’s coverage applies to all 30,000 employees nationwide.

 “We maintain a corporation-extensive grooming code that consists of standard uniforms for front-line crew contributors and no severe hairstyles inclusive of drastic versions in hair coloration, locks, or in part shaven heads,” Parker stated according to electronic mail reportedly attained by Star-Telegram.